www.locriantica.it

 Amongst the renowned historical figures which Locri had in the ancient ages, there was a cithara-bard, Eunomus, who enjoyed a lot of fame.

-[…] Some time ago (people) used to show in Locri a statue of the cithara-bard Eunomus with a cicada seated on the cithara.
-Timaeus says that Eunomus and Ariston of Rhegium were once contesting with each other at the Pythian games to gain the victory. […] Ariston was none the less held in favour and hoped for the victory, and yet Eunomus gained the victory and set up the aforesaid statue in (his) native land, because during the contest, when one of the chords broke, a cicada lit on his cithara and supplied the missing sound.
+[…] Some time ago it was showed off in Locri a statue of the cithara-bard Eunomus with a cicada seated on the cithara.
+Timaeus affirms that Eunomus and Ariston of Rhegium were once contesting with each other at the Pythian games to gain the victory. […] Ariston was none the less held in favour and hoped for the victory, and yet Eunomus gained the victory and set up the aforesaid statue in (his) native land, because during the contest, when one of the chords broke, a cicada lit on his cithara and supplied the missing sound.

 (Strabo, Geography VI, 9)